Which belt to wear with your shoes?

 In this style register, you can have contrast between the belt and the shoes.

-Contrast in color or material, typically.
+Contrast of color or material, typically.

 This way, one or two well-chosen belts can match the majority of your semi-formal shoes.